leapfrogtechnology/coding-guidelines/docs/rest-api/headers.md

   * <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers" target="_blank">More Examples</a>

 * Avoid using headers for business logic
+  - Do avoid custom headers and confine with standard ones almost all the time.

 * Use headers for parameters that should not appear in the URL
   * for e.g https://api.application.com/users/{id}/fetch?apiKey=abcd123456789 //**BAD Practice**